Mechanism for the efficient homogeneous nucleation of ice in a weakly-ionized, ultra-cold plasma: Nucleation from negative ions

 The purpose of this paper is to argue that ice nucleation is indeed ionic as proposed by Gumbel and Megner but on \textit{negative ions }rather then the positive ions considered by Gumbel and Megner.
 A negative ion would attract a water molecule just like a negatively charged smoke particle and being negative, would similarly be immune to recombination via electron impact.
 The question then is whether the proposed negative ions exist.

 There is substantial evidence for the existence of negative ions in various plasmas but this evidence is generally indirect because direct observation of negative ions is difficult.
 The difficulty arises because negative ions have negligible spectroscopic footprint so their existence cannot be easily demonstrated by remote spectroscopic observation.
 Two types of indirect measurement have been used.
 The first is to make precise measurements of the electron and\ the positive ion densities.
 Since the plasma is expected to be quasi-neutral, if \ measurements indicate an electron density lower than the positive ion density, then there must be negative ions to provide the overall quasi-neutrality.
 The second method is to transiently detach electrons from the negative ions using energetic photons and then measure a transient increase in the electron density using probes or microwaves.
 The problem with indirect methods is that their interpretation is complex and requires numerous assumptions and models.
 Direct measurement would clearly be preferable.
 The most obvious direct measurement method is direct collection of negative ions but this is impossible for astrophysical situations and difficult for laboratory situations.
 On the other hand, negative ions are routinely observed in the low-altitude atmosphere (troposphere).
 There is little observational information at mesospheric altitudes where any depletion of electrons relative to ions has generally been attributed to dust rather than ions capturing electrons.
+The possibility of negative ions in the mesosphere has been dismissed by \citet{baumannInfluencesMeteoricAerosol2016} on the grounds that atomic oxygen which has significant density in the mesosphere acts as a sink for negative ions; this conclusion was based on laboratory experiments by \citet{fehsenfeldThermalEnergyAssociative1966} investigating the O + O$^- \rightarrow $ O$_2$ + e reaction (the relevance and validity of this conclusion will be addressed in a later paragraph).

-Below is a list of several relevant situations showing that plasmas can contain electronegative atoms or molecules.
+Below is a list of several relevant situations showing that plasmas can contain negative ions.
 These examples show that plasmas can contain negative ions of oxygen, hydrogen, hydroxyl, and sulfur hexafluoride.

 \citet{nguyenOperatingRadiofrequencyPlasma2009} measured electron and ion densities in an argon-water plasma and found that the free electron density was suppressed compared to that of a pure argon plasma.
-This was attributed to electrons attaching to electronegative atoms or molecules such as hydroxyl and oxygen.
+This was attributed to electrons attaching to atoms or molecules such as hydroxyl and oxygen.